Danger 380 Volts

 As we were drinking this electrifying wine, right next to us, no kidding, stood an electric transformer adorned with that notorious “Danger 380V” sign.
 And bang!
 The name was born in a sec.

-The 2019 edition of this darling is a field blend of Neuburg, Muller and Muscat, grown on a sandy vineyard called Sahary.
+A field blend from our sandy vineyard called Sahary.
+There's Neuburg for personality, Muller for quantity (that warning on the back label ain't there for nothing; it drinks veeery easily and we need to make enough of it), and Muscat for some out-of-this-world tropical oomph.
 I don't call it pet-nat, because it's not something that will spray you and everything else within a 3-meter radius unless you chill it to death.
 I’ve learnt my lesson, it seems.

 Wanna drink this?
 These are the guys to ask where to get my wine in your country.